ministryofjustice/calculate-release-dates/README.md

 `npm run lint`

-### Run tests

-`npm run test`

-### Running integration tests

-For local running, start a test db, redis, and wiremock instance by:

-`docker-compose -f docker-compose-test.yml up`

-Then run the server in test mode by:

-`npm run start-feature` (or `npm run start-feature:dev` to run with nodemon)

-And then either, run tests in headless mode with:

-`npm run int-test`

-Or run tests with the cypress UI:

-`npm run int-test-ui`

 ### Dependency Checks

-The template project has implemented some scheduled checks to ensure that key dependencies are kept up to date.
+Some scheduled checks ensure that key dependencies are kept up to date.
+They are implemented via a scheduled job in CircleCI.
-If these are not desired in the cloned project, remove references to `check_outdated` job from `.circleci/config.yml`
+See the `check_outdated` job in `.circleci/config.yml`